exasol/project-keeper/README.md

 #### `lombok`

 This module configures the pom.xml for the use of [Project Lombok](https://projectlombok.org/).
+In addition, you need to add a dependency to lombok itself.

 Required maven plugins: